 People who fly often find compression stockings beneficial for keeping swelling at bay and can lower the risk of Deep Vein Thrombosis (DVT), a condition where a blood clot forms in the deep veins of the legs.
 In fact, anyone with a history or risk of DVT should wear compression stockings as a preventative and therapeutic measure.

-Compression therapy benefits runners and other athletes by improving performance through more efficient blood flow and protecting against injury and muscle soreness.
+This type of physical therapy benefits runners and other athletes by improving performance through more efficient blood flow and protecting against injury and muscle soreness.

 Compression Socks FAQ